jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 inclulcate racist theories to children to ensure continued support for an institution that plainly ran counter to obvious notions of fairness.
-And only here did we allow our religious institutions to become so bastardized in support of this cause in order to support it.
+And only here did we allow our religious institutions to become so bastardized in support of this cause that they became willing allies in support of this horrible institution.

 Baha'is generally don't talk about rectification or recourse for justice;
 our concern is the after-effects of the racist beliefs that have been perpetuated